wp-plugins/wp-notes-widget/README.txt

 You can attach any download that Wordpress supports.
 In many cases it would make sense to have .PDF file as an attachment but any file type in your media library will work.
 This includes .mp3s, images, even video files.

+= I can't get my tweets to post to my Twitter account =

+There are a few possible reasons why you are experiencing difficulties:

+* You did not check the "send tweet on publish or update" checkbox
+* Your tweet is over the 140 character limit
+* You did not enter the proper authentication credentials
+* You are trying to tweet an exact duplicate of a tweet you recently posted

 == Screenshots ==